RaphaelDDL/google-prettify-monokai-theme/README.md

 ![csstobe](https://f.cloud.github.com/assets/1087109/1523583/127745c0-4bb8-11e3-9223-5f08a71f442e.PNG)

-On prettify, almost everything is 'plain', therefore everything is of same color, therefore becoming that boring colorless box.
+On prettify, almost everything is 'plain', therefore everything is of same color, becoming that boring colorless box.
 Shame on you prettify.